-I would still like to talk about the option of living a nomadic life while having a secondary home base, either on your own, or at your mom and dad’s, friends or partners place.
-We can still talk of a nomadic lifestyle, when you are basically only returning to this place in between longer travel periods and to repack your suitcase.
+First, I would like to touch on the option of living a nomadic life while having a secondary home base.
+This may be a place of your own, your mom and dad’s house, a friend’s or partner’s flat.
+If you are only returning to this place in between longer travel periods this lifestyle choice can still be nomadic.

-The advantage if this option is that you can travel very light and very cheap.
-Talking about traveling within Europe budget airlines have increased their number of daily flights and extended their geographic reach enormously over the last few years.
-The trick about these sometimes ridiculously cheap flights is not to bring any check in luggage.
+The advantage of the half-nomadic option is that you can travel very light and very cheap.
+Thankfully, European budget airlines have increased their number of daily flights enormously over the last few years.
+The trick with these sometimes ridiculously cheap flights is not to bring any checked baggage.

-As long as you can fit all your clothes and equipment in a carry-on sized bag or suitcase (usually 20 x 15 x 10 cm, but each airline has their own restrictions), you can travel on a very low budget.
+The challenge is on.
+Can you fit all your clothes and equipment in a carry-on sized bag or suitcase?
+With a piece of luggage no bigger than 20 x 15 x 10 cm, you can travel on a very low budget.
+Keep in mind that each airline has their own restrictions, so you might want to check the fine print.

-Huge is also the fact that by packing light, you can carry all your most important belongings with you and keep an eye on it.
-I have gone through the hassle of dealing with delayed luggage and I was very happy that the bag I had lost only contained clothes, no camera equipment, medicine or wallet.
+Huge is also the fact that by packing light, you can carry all your most important belongings close to you.
+Which means you can keep an eye on it.
+I have gone through the hassle of lost luggage before and it is not fun.
+I was very happy that the bag I had lost only contained clothes, no camera equipment, medicine or wallet.